Presence versus absence of charging energies in PbTe quantum dots: Effect of local gates in P b T e

 After resolving the ambiguity of $E_C$, we next investigate the mechanism of QD formation.
 This is a non-trivial task for PbTe due to its huge dielectric constant and screening effect.
 A QD can be gate-defined, or formed due to disorder or Schottky barriers at the nanowire-contact interfaces.
 The former is tunable and desirable, while the latter two are unintentional and poorly controlled.
 PbTe's screening tends to flatten the potential landscape, hindering gate-defined QDs.
 This is supported by studies based on PbTe two-dimensional electron gases (2DEGs), where Coulomb blockade or charge quantization is absent in nanostructures with a QD configuration \cite{Physica_E_2004_PbTe_QPC}.
 Compared with 2DEGs, the nanowire configuration provides stronger confinement.
 To reduce gate cross talk, we choose top-gate designs with overlapping gates as shown in devices B-D.

 Figure 4 shows results of such a top-gate QD device (see Fig. S3 for its SEM and STEM).
-We first scanned the three gates simultaneously ($V_{\text{TG1}}=V_{\text{TG2}}=V_{\text{PG}}$), as shown in Fig. 4(a).
-QD features are almost absent.
-Instead, conductance quantization, i.e. a plateau near $2e^2/h$, is observed.
-The ballistic transport indicates that the device is in the QPC regime.
-The disorder level is low and the contacts are transparent.
+We first scanned the three gates simultaneously ($V_{\text{TG1}}=V_{\text{TG2}}=V_{\text{PG}}$), acting effectively as a single gate like a QPC device.
+Consequently, conductance quantization, i.e. a plateau near $2e^2/h$, is observed in Fig. 4(a).
+A contact resistance of 3 k$\Omega$ has been subtracted \cite{Wenyu_Disorder}.
+The ballistic transport indicates that the potential landscape is nearly flat in this QPC regime, and the disorder level is low and the contacts are transparent.
 We then fixed $V_{\text{TG1}}=V_{\text{TG2}}=V_{\text{TG}}$ at $\SI{0}{\V}$, and swept $V_{\text{PG}}$.
 The plateau feature remains (black curve in Fig. 4(b)).
-Setting $V_{\text{TG}}$ more negative progressively degrades and eventually destroys the plateau.
-Meanwhile, conductance resonances gradually emerge.
-For $V_{\text{TG}} = \SI{-2}{\V}$ (the pink curve in Fig. 4(b)), well-defined resonance peaks indicate clear QD formation.
-This QD is likely gate-defined, given the transparent contacts and low level of disorder.
+Setting $V_{\text{TG}}$ more negative progressively degrades the plateau (see the red and blue curves in Fig. 4(b)).
+Meanwhile, conductance resonances become more pronounced.
+For $V_{\text{TG}} = \SI{-2}{\V}$ (the pink curve in Fig. 4(b)), $V_{\text{PG}}$ is near $\SI{+7}{\V}$.
+This setting drives the device into the QD regime where the potential landscape is no longer flat but has a dip in the middle.
+Consequently, the ballistic plateau is fully suppressed and Coulomb resonances are ubiquitously observed.

-Devices C and D can also exhibit ballistic transport (see Fig. S3), further supporting that the QDs can be gate-defined.
-The ballistic transport suggests that transparent contacts can be achieved even for ultra-thin wires such as device D. The QPC-QD evolution demonstrates that the potential landscape in PbTe is highly tunable using local gates.
+Devices C and D can also exhibit ballistic transport (see Fig. S3), further supporting the gate tunability of local potential landscape.
+While the disorder level is low, we note that it cannot be fully ruled out and some resonances may be induced by residue disorder or Fabry-P\'{e}rot oscillations from the contacts.
+The QPC-QD evolution demonstrates that the potential landscape in PbTe is highly tunable using local gates.
 We illustrate this evolution in Fig. 4(c).
-As $V_{\text{TG}}$ becomes more negative, the two tunnel barriers near TG1 and TG2 become more pronounced, leading to the formation of QD.
+As $V_{\text{TG}} = V_{\text{PG}}$, the potential landscape is nearly flat (left panel), and QPC plateau can be expected if the device disorder is low.
+As $V_{\text{TG}}$ is much more negative than $V_{\text{PG}}$ (right panel), the potential landscape is more QD-like, and the QPC plateau is destroyed.
+The tunability of local potential landscape with local gates is the key mechanism for gate-induced QDs.